The Diagnostic Disagreement and the Closure Failure of the Quiet-Sun Corona Are the Same Relative Entropy: The diagnostic reading

-i.e., the temperature at which a Maxwellian plasma would produce the observed ratio in the Rayleigh--Jeans limit.
-For a Maxwellian $f$ the ratio collapses to the plasma temperature by Kirchhoff's law; for a non-Maxwellian $f$, the numerator and denominator are separate moments of $f$ and their ratio is not, in general, the moment-matched temperature of either.
-Thermal free-free bremsstrahlung in the solar corona is the relevant case (\S\ref{sec:radio}).

-Both rules are projections: each collapses $f$ onto the $T$-parameterized family of Maxwellians under a different kernel structure, and their outputs need not agree when $f$ departs from Maxwellian.
+the temperature at which a Maxwellian plasma would produce the observed ratio in the Rayleigh--Jeans limit.
+For a Maxwellian $f$ this collapses to the plasma temperature by Kirchhoff's law; for a non-Maxwellian $f$ the numerator and denominator are separate moments and their ratio is, in general, the moment-matched temperature of neither.
+Thermal free-free bremsstrahlung in the corona is this case (Section~\ref{sec:radio}).
+Both rules are projections onto the same one-parameter family, and their outputs need not agree when $f$ departs from Maxwellian.